codeparkhouston/git-workshop-handbook/chapter04.md

 Let's make a new recipe!

+{%mode mode="mentor" %}
+> **Info** Keep an eye out for duplicate file names.
+Try to prevent this so we avoid merge conflicts for now.
+One way might be to plan together with the group as to who will add what types of recipes.
+{%endmode %}

+{%mode mode="mentor-cli" %}
+> **Info** Keep an eye out for duplicate file names.
+Try to prevent this so we avoid merge conflicts for now.
+One way might be to plan together with the group as to who will add what types of recipes.
+{%endmode %}

+{%mode mode="cli" %}
+Open the folder in your favorite text editor.
+{%endmode %}

 Go ahead and create a new file, and add a simple recipe.
 Just for kicks, go ahead and put an obvious typo in there somewhere.
 Here's mine:

 > ##scrambled-eggs.txt